llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

 The first argument is a pointer or vector of pointers.
-The second argument is an integer or vector of integers.
+The second argument is an integer or vector of integers with the same bit width as the index type size of the first argument.

 Overview:
 """"""""""